What is it?

 - Data is refreshed on a regular basis using pre-configured points of sale for pre-configured sets of city pairs, pre-configured advance purchase windows, and pre-configured lengths of stay, all as determined by Sabre in its discretion.

-- All fares are for single adult, roundtrip travel in the economy class of service.
+- All fares are for single adult, who is traveling one-way or roundtrip in the economy class of service.

 - Total fares: all taxes and fees are included; however, ancillary fees charged by airlines, such as baggage and preferred seating, are not included